se-sic/coronet/README.md

 #### Types of networks

-There are four types of networks that can be built using this library: author networks, artifact networks, bipartite networks, and multi networks.
+There are four types of networks that can be built using this library: author networks, artifact networks, bipartite networks, and multi networks which are a combination of author, artifact and bipartite networks.
 In the following, we give some more details on the various types.
 All types and their incorporated relations can be configured using a [`NetworkConf`](#networkconf)  object supplied to an `NetworkBuilder` object.

 - Author networks
      * The vertices in an author network denote authors who are uniquely identifiable by their name.
 There are only unipartite edges among authors in this type of network.